 So, how critical is alignment of a real AOM Q-switch (the most common type employed)?
 In this part of the lab a commercial Q-switch will be aligned into the cavity of a laser.
 This flashlamp-pumped laser has higher gain than the more common diode-pumped version and so alignment will be all that much more critical.

 With the Q-Switch driver OFF, fire the laser several times and note where the pulse appears (relative to the trigger point).
-Now, turn cooling water to the Q-switch on, and power the Q-Switch Temperature Controller and Q-Switch driver both ON, and set the Modulation control to OFF - this will apply a constant RF signal to the switch (i.e. the Q-switch is constantly ON and is indusing a loss into the laser).
+Now, turn cooling water to the Q-switch on, and power the Q-Switch Temperature Controller and Q-Switch driver both ON, and set the Modulation control to OFF - this will apply a constant RF signal to the switch (i.e. the Q-switch is constantly ON and is inducing a loss into the laser).
 Rotate the Bragg alignment knob CW, then slowly CCW until the AOM it is perpendicular to the optical axis of the laser.
 Place a business card in front of the laser (in front of the detector) to view the red HeNe alignment beam passing through the entire laser.
 Align the switch to produce Raman-Nath diffraction (i.e. with diffracted beams visible on both sides of the central beam) ... the pattern will resemble that to the left but will also include two small reflections above and below the central spot (those small reflections make it easy to find true perpendicular).
 This is the "zero" point.
 Fire the laser at this point - the output pulse should be observed to be premature and will appear before expected time where the RF signal is turned off (if not, the "zero" point is incorrect).

 Now, set the Q-switch driver Modulation control for Internal GATED operation and 50KHz modulation frequency.
 The CSC 4001 pulse generator must be set for SINGLE-SHOT mode and COMPLementary output (both buttons must be depressed) and with a pulse width of 700μs - pressing the white "ONE SHOT" button on the generator will produce a pulse to verify this width on the scope.
-Fire the laser and, owing to misalignment of the Q-Switch, you should see laser output before the expected point in time (i.e. before the end of the trigger pulse, and likely at the same spot as when the RF driver was OFF).
+Fire the laser and, owing to misalignment of the Q-Switch, you should see laser output before the expected point in time (i.e. before the end of the trigger pulse, and likely at the same spot as when the RF driver was OFF completely meaning the Q-switch is doing nothing).
 Note the output as "premature" or "on time".
 Since the Q-Switch driver is modulated at 50KHz, the output pulse can be delayed up to 20μs after the expected time (i.e. after the end of the pulse from the 4001 pulse generator).
 Rotate the alignment knob one-eigth turn counter-clockwise and fire the laser again.
 IMPORTANT: Do NOT turn the screw backwards (CW) since it has some amount of "play" - move the screw in one direction only for this part of the experiment ... if this is done, turn the knob several turns CW, then several turns CCW back again.
 Continue rotating the alignment knob and produce a table of ANGLE (radians) versus OUTPUT (premature, on-time, missing) to determine how critical the alignment of the Q-switch really is.
 After each pulse, verify the point at which output appears and ensure the trigger pulse width is still 700μs since it will occasionally misfire and the pulse will shorten in which case repeat firing at the same setting.
 Verify, also, that the slowly-rising low-level radiation from the flashlamp pumping pulse can be seen in the trace indicating that the lamp has indeed fired.

 The relationship between knob position and angle: The alignment knob has a 48TPI thread and is 55mm from the center pivot so trigonometry can be used to calculate the angle of the AOM for each turn of the knob.
 You, of course, did this in the prelab.